Araffe/vdc-networking-lab/readme.md

 GigabitEthernet1       10.101.1.4      YES DHCP   up                    up
 GigabitEthernet2       10.101.2.4      YES DHCP   up                    up
 </pre>

-**Note:** At this point, you may be wondering why we are using DHCP to configure router interfaces (given that other devices use the interfaces to route to and they therefore must be consistent).
-The answer is that we have configured static addresses in Azure (essentially DHCP reservations) to ensure that the network interfaces will always receive a statically configured IP address.

 **6)** Find the public IP address of the virtual machine named *OnPrem_VM* using the following command: